Private Rental Assistance Policy

 Private Rental Subsidy - Disability

-The Private Rental Subsidy Disability is a short-term solution to assist the client while waiting for a suitable social housing property to become available.
-To be eligible for a Private Rental Subsidy disability, clients must:
+The Private Rental Subsidy Disability is a short-term solution to assist a client while waiting for a suitable social housing property to become available.
+To be eligible for a Private Rental Subsidy - Disability, clients must:

-If a client receiving a Private Rental Subsidy – Disability refuses two reasonable offers of social housing, they will no longer be entitled to receive the subsidy and they will be removed them from the NSW Housing Register.
+If a client who is receiving a Private Rental Subsidy – Disability refuses two reasonable offers of social housing, they will no longer be entitled to receive the subsidy and they will be removed from the NSW Housing Register.

-Clients approved for a Private Rental Subsidy (Special or Disability) prior to 12 June 2012 will have their entitlements protected until they are no longer eligible or they advise they no longer wish to receive the Private Rental Subsidy assistance.
-If the client reapplies for social housing they will considered under the policy entitlements listed in the Eligibility criteria for Private Rental Subsidy assistance from 12 June 2012, listed below.
+Clients approved for a Private Rental Subsidy (Special or Disability) prior to 12 June 2012 will have their entitlements protected until they are no longer eligible or they advise they no longer wish to receive the Private Rental Subsidy.
+If a client reapplies for social housing they will considered under the policy entitlements listed in the Eligibility criteria for Private Rental Subsidy assistance from 12 June 2012, listed below.

 Eligibility criteria for Private Rental Subsidy assistance from 12 June 2012